dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

   - Secured an acquittal for an entertainment writer in a libel suit filed by a world champion and renowned celebrity boxer.
-  - Secured an acquittal for an aircraft mechanic in a falsification case involving the test flight report for a helicopter that fatally crashed while transporting a high government official in 2012.
+  - Secured an acquittal for an aircraft mechanic in a falsification case involving the test flight report for a airlplane that fatally crashed while transporting a high government official in 2012.
 recognitions:
   - Recommended Lawyer in Dispute Resolution, The Legal500 (2022)